realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 Within the project there is a file `/data/dbus-fronius-smart-meter-with-phase1-injection/config.ini`.
 For details, read the comments in the config file.
 After changing the config, restart cerbo in order to apply new settings due to the service beeing restarted.

-Note: After changing the file, a service restart is required.
+Note: After changing the config file, a device restart is required.
 ---

 # original description